 Making Adjika

 - Wash all the vegetables, except for the garlic, and slice into smaller pieces.
-Grind using a food processor or grinder.
+Grind using a food processor.

-- Once it's cooked, add oil, vinegar, salt and sugar.
-Let Adjika cook for another 20 minutes, while occasionally stirring.
+- Once it's cooked, add oil, vinegar, salt, and sugar.
+Let the adjika cook for another 20 minutes while occasionally stirring.

-- Remove from heat, add pressed garlic to the mixture and let it sit in a room temperature for about an hour.
+- Remove the adjika from the heat, add pressed garlic to the mixture and let it sit at room temperature for about an hour.
+If canning, do not allow the adjika to cool.

 Canning Adjika

-- Sterilize the jars by preheating an oven to 215 °F. Wash the jars and lids, and place them in the oven for about 15 minutes, or until completely dry.
+- Sterilize the jars by preheating an oven to 215°F. Wash the jars and lids, then place them in the oven for about 15 minutes, or until they are completely dry.

-- With the help of a canning funnel place Adjika into jars.
+- With the help of a canning funnel, place the hot adjika into the hot jars.

 - Store the canned adjika in a cool place for up to a year.